 Whether it is his recollections of travels in the countryside, his love of our colonial history, or reliving the experiences of the bohemian residents of Sydney's past, Graeme is drawn with fierce patriotism to embrace the virtues that makes us the "Aussies" that we are today.

-Since dedicating himself to a life of poverty (being a folk artist) some 5 years ago, Graeme's bookings have taken him right around the Country.
-Also a popular Master of Ceremonies, Graeme's standing in the arts community has also seen him invited to judge both written and spoken poetry competitions (such as the NSW, VIC & Sth Aust Bush Poetry Championships) on a regular basis.
+Since dedicating himself to a life of poverty (being a folk artist) some 12 years ago, Graeme's bookings have taken him right around the Country.
+Also a popular Master of Ceremonies, Graeme's achievements in the genre have seen him accredited by the Australian Bush Poet's Association as a certified judge for both written and spoken poetry competitions held Australia wide.

 In recent years Graeme has combined his performing versatility with his managerial experience to branch out into directing/organising various Poetry events for clients well outside the Folk Festival genre.
-These include the Galston Country Music Festival (1999-2005), The South Coast Country Music Festival (2000 & 2002-05) and Hornsby Shire Council's Australia Day Bush Picnic and Olympic Torch Relay Day (2000).
+These include the Galston Country Music Festival (1999-2008), The South Coast Country Music Festival (2000 & 2002-12) Ryde Council's Australia Day Celebrations (2011), Granny Smith & Colours of Ryde Festivals and Hunters Hill Council's Moocooboola Festival.

-In the last 10 years Graeme has received over 70 awards (across written & spoken word competitions) for his Bush Poetry, Free verse, Limericks & Yarnspinning.
+In the last 12 years Graeme has received over 150 awards for his written & spoken Bush Poetry, Free verse, Limericks & Yarnspinning.

-He is published both in magazine and book form, has appeared in 17 Anthologies of Australian poetry and appears regularly on radio.
+He is published both in magazine and book form, has appeared in numerous Anthologies of Australian poetry and appears regularly on radio.